chriscon/pico-circuitpython-jumpstart/level-0/board_id.md

  - `ampy`
     - This is a very simple tool which allows file manipulation from your local machine to the Pico, and more importantly python file _execution_ on the Pico itself.
 The `stdout` and `stderr` of the script execution are returned to your shell.
 It uses serial communication, so its _not fast_, but it works pretty dang well.
     - You'll notice that it appears defunct (message at the top of the [repo](https://github.com/scientifichackers/ampy)) and that replacement tools are reccomended there.
 From all my searching, I do not see a reasonable alternative to `ampy` that can still execute python code over serial.
 This is important because being able to run a python script this way allows fast iteration (can also be read as that I am impatient and lazy).
-   - TODO: Do I need to ask them to install a fork with what I had to do locally?
  - `circup`
     - [This utility](https://github.com/adafruit/circup) is similar to `pip`, it allows us to manage our dependencies on our board.
 Interestingly (maybe dangerously), it also will automatically keep *all* dependencies up to date, as we add/remove packages.
     - Install it with `pip install circup`